meilisearch/documentation/learn/configuration/instance_options.md

 Config file path:       "./config.toml"
 ```

-If no configuration file is provided, the `Config file path` is set to `none`.

 You can override the default configuration file using the `MEILI_CONFIG_FILE_PATH` environment variable or the `--config-file-path` CLI option.

 ### Configuration file format